IamJackReed/psm/docs/scrum-q&a.md

 Observe if the Product Owner and the Developers collaborate throughout the Sprint, not only during Planning, Review, and Retrospectives in order to discuss and decide on the work's being performed, addressing issues, and making decisions accordingly.
 In case that is not the case, the Scrum Master teaches and coaches the Product Owner on improving her interactions with the Developers, discussing the impact of these low interactions can cause and harm.
 >
 Use the Sprint Reviews to check if the Product Owner can inspect the result of the Sprint produced by the Scrum Team, in case there are surprises, it might be an opportunity to improve their interactions in the next Sprint.

 ---

-### One of the Scrum events is the Sprint Review.
-How does the Sprint Review enable empiricism?
-What would the impact be if some members of the Scrum Team were not present?
->
-☝️
-The Sprint Review enables empiricism by providing an opportunity for the Scrum Team and the interested stakeholders to inspect the Increment and adapt the backlog.
-The Sprint Review supports transparency because everyone can see what has been produced in the Sprint.
->
-If only part of the Scrum team was present, there would be less transparency.
-The Scrum Team members who were not present lose the opportunity to directly hear feedback provided during the Sprint review.
-Directly hearing from stakeholders increases their understanding of what the stakeholders want.

----